juspay/hyperswitch-docs/features/payment-flows-and-management/payouts/payout-link.md

 ### Use cases for Payout links

 - Corporates - Pay marketing affiliates and reimburse employees.
-- BFSI - Settle insurance claims and pay DSA incentives.
+- BFSI (Banking, Financial Services, and Insurance) - Settling insurance claims and paying DSA (Direct Selling Agents) incentives.
 - Healthcare - Pay field agents, handle reimbursements, and issue refunds.
 - Travel and Hospitality - Pay commissions to vendors, handle reimbursements and do refunds.
 - Rental Business - Process Security Deposit Refunds for all rental business like car, housing, furniture and appliances.